 The creative rationale

 Many of the artist’s earlier works had their origins in the psycho-social sphere of her personal experience.
-More recently, as a direct result of her research residencies with scientists and clinicians, Eugenie has started to explore the broader nature of chronic pain and Seeing Is Believing is an attempt to share some of this knowledge.
+More recently, as a direct result of her research residencies with scientists and clinicians, Eugenie has started to explore the broader nature of persistent pain and Seeing Is Believing is an attempt to share some of this knowledge.

-CRPS is a condition that the general public are not familiar with.
-This neuropathic pain disease is not rare, yet it is often unacknowledged and is most certainly under-researched.
+CRPS is a condition that the general public is not familiar with.
+This neuropathic pain condition is not rare, yet it is often unacknowledged and is most certainly under-researched.
 It is also notoriously difficult to diagnose and treat, as there are no direct clinical tests that can provide physical evidence for its existence.
 Seeing Is Believing is based on the latest studies by the pain researchers and patients’ narratives collected during the residencies.